Tips to Hear the Phone Ring | Hearing Loss

 For people with severe to profound hearing loss who may still struggle on the phone, there are captioned telephone options where speech is instantly transcribed into words that appear on the phone’s screen via voice recognition software.
 This technology comes in landlines and cell phone apps.

 In the United States, people with hearing loss can receive a free captioned landline via the Americans with Disabilities Act.
 You will just need your hearing health professional or doctor to sign a certificate confirming your hearing loss.
 Companies that offer these phones include CapTel, CaptionCall, ClearCaptions, and InnoCaption.
 The phones are telecoil-compatible, user-friendly, and come with extra-large screens and adjustable font sizes to read the conversation.
 Some even have the option to adjust the sound of the phone based on your audiogram so the sound is optimized for you at the same time as the captions.

 Free Apple and Android mobile phone apps are available that function similarly, such as InnoCaption+, eyeHear, and Hamilton Captel.

 Explore Additional Resources for Individuals with Hearing Loss

-There’s no use to use the excuse that you can’t hear the phone ring.
+There’s no point in using the excuse that you can’t hear the phone ring.
 Your hearing health professional may have additional tips to help you hear the phone ring, as well as other resources to help you manage daily living with hearing loss.
-For more information on Lexie Hearing, Lexie Lumen and how we can help, visit our website or contact us today.
+For more information on Lexie hearing aids and how we can help, visit our website or contact us.